brucou/2048s/README.md

   - when no moves are moving the board observed once, it always remain like this.

-In other words, the test is a state machine.
+In other words, the test is a state machine:
+- [the game test's state machine](./tests/derived%20test%20state%20machine.png) that we derived from the game's state machine

 # Implementation
 Nothing special to mention.